pleabargain/EnglishHelpsYourCareer/english_resources.md

 # try
 - Try to speak with your parents in English.
-- Try to teach them a new phrase in English.
+- Try to teach your loved ones a new phrase in English.